chadkluck/npm-chadkluck-cache-data/README.md

 ## Version History

 * 1.0.x
   * Initial Release
 * 1.0.8
   * Updated timeout to [follow https specs](https://nodejs.org/api/http.html#httprequestoptions-callback) and implemented on("timeout")
 * 1.0.9
   * Fixed issue where submitting null header or options to endpoint would fail
 * 1.0.10
   * Added a log entry for a warning if timeout is reached in https get tool.
 * 1.0.15
   * Updated dependencies moment-timezone and aws-sdk
+* 1.0.16
+  * Added extra logging information to API errors in tools.
+Added host and note to the log for better troubleshooting endpoints.
 ## License

 This project is licensed under the MIT License - see the LICENSE.txt file for details